What is Test Case: Examples With Best Practices

 Features of Test Cases

-The main aim of testers and developers is to ensure high-quality software applications which are bug-free and meet users’ requirements.
-To achieve this, testing cases should be written to cover all primary components and functionalities of software applications.
-Here are some crucial features you should consider while creating them.
+Testers and developers aim to ensure high-quality, bug-free software applications that meet users’ requirements.
+To achieve this, testing cases should cover all primary components and functionalities of software applications.
+Here are some crucial features to consider while creating them.

 • Include all aspects of the software application: Testing cases are comprehensive and cover all aspects of the software’s reliability, functionality, and usability.
 In other words, it includes all the possible ways users can interact with the software application while using it.

 • Clear and concise: They are written in a way that is easy to understand, with no technical jargon.
-This makes it more understandable and allows it to be executed without confusing the testers.
+This makes it more understandable and allows execution without confusing the testers.

-• Revised and updated: Software requirements change based on end-user preferences and organization priorities.
+• Revised and updated: Software requirements change based on end-user preferences and organizational priorities.
 You have to initiate the testing process to ensure its end-to-end functionality.
-For this, the testing cases require to be modified accordingly.
+For this, the testing cases must be modified accordingly.
 Hence, they will likely be revised and updated.

 • Involve clustering: In a test scenario, written test cases are executed in a particular sequence or group.
 In such situations, a prerequisite of one testing case applies to other cases in a similar sequence.